This post contains affiliate links. When you purchase through our links, we may earn a commission.

 meatballs in sauce over mashed potatoes

-Personally I am impartial to mashed potatoes being the perfect companion to soak up that delicious sauce but simply boiled potatoes will suffice.
+Personally I am partial to mashed potatoes being the perfect companion to soak up that delicious sauce but simply boiled potatoes or even roast potatoes will suffice.

 These meatballs are also usually served with a pickled cucumber salad and a dollop of lingonberry preserves.
 I didn’t want to go to Ikea for the preserves, so I used my homemade cranberry sauce as a fine substitute!